-The Brantley Lab published their work “Ion Specific Fluorescence Modulation of Polyvinyl Alcohol-Boronate Matrices” in Polymer Chemistry.
+The Brantley Group published their work “Ion Specific Fluorescence Modulation of Polyvinyl Alcohol-Boronate Matrices” in Polymer Chemistry.
 Brian Jacobs, graduate student in the Brantley Lab, is the primary author.

 Borylated polymers are emerging as valuable chemosensors that can report analyte binding through an array of responses.
 Fluorescent materials are particularly valuable in this regard, as modulation of their photophysical properties can facilitate rapid substrate detection and quantitation.